-The 100%-owned Basin Creek Project is located 60km south-east of the Company’s Junee Project, further strengthening DevEx’s sizeable ground-holding in the Lachlan Fold Belt, host to several of Australia’s largest copper-gold mines.
+The 100%-owned Basin Creek Project is located 60km south-east of the Company’s Junee Project, further strengthening DevEx’s sizeable ground-holding in the Lachlan Fold Belt (LFB), host to several of Australia’s largest copper-gold mines.

-The major geological province is known for world-class copper-gold deposits such as Cadia-Ridgeway (Newcrest Mining) and Northparkes (China Molybdenum Co Ltd) as well as several large-scale Silurian age deposits including the McPhillamys Gold Mine (Regis Resources Limited), a +2Moz gold deposit.
+The LFB is a major geological province and is known for world-class copper-gold deposits such as Cadia-Ridgeway (Newcrest Mining) and Northparkes (China Molybdenum Co Ltd), as well as several large-scale Silurian age deposits including the McPhillamys Gold Mine (Regis Resources Limited), a +2Moz gold deposit.

-Despite its strategic location, no drilling has been conducted on the Basin Creek ground since the mid-1980’s, representing a fresh exploration opportunity.
+Despite its strategic location, no drilling had been conducted on the Basin Creek ground in recent times, representing a fresh exploration opportunity.

-In March 2020, DevEx commenced an exploration campaign at the northern part of Main Ridge Prospect which returned an extensive, near surface zone of gold in rock chips.
+DevEx has commenced an exploration campaign at the northern end of the Main Ridge Prospect which returned an extensive, near surface zone of gold in rock chips.

 The compilation of Company exploration with historic data has defined a +4km long gold system at the Main Ridge Gold Prospect, located within the Basin Creek Project.